walterbender/Syllabi/biomimicry.md

 </a>

-Students will translate the strategies they have discovered from nature into ideas to specify design criterias and emulate those strategies in a design solution.
+Students will translate the strategies they have discovered from nature into ideas to specify design criteria and emulate those strategies in a design solution.

 Students have the option of working individually or in teams of two to